Consumer Debt Statistics

 (Pew Research Center)

-4. Student debt makes up for $1.4 trillion of the US consumer debt.
+4. Student debt makes up $1.59 trillion of the US consumer debt.

-Official student loan statistics in the US show that the total education debt in the country in 2017 was $1.4 trillion.
-The latest US consumer debt statistics reveal that the figure has already surpassed $1.5 trillion in 2020.
+Official student loan statistics in the US show that the total education debt in the country in 2019 was $1.51 trillion.
+The latest US consumer debt statistics reveal that the figure had risen to $1.57 trillion in 2020, only to rise further in 2021.
 Another shocking fact is that this type of American consumer debt increases by $2,858 every second.
 So, college debt remains a serious issue stateside.

 (Pew Research Center)